History

 The University of Hong Kong was established in 1911, and the Department of Law was formed in 1969, with four teachers and forty students.
 On 1 July 1984, the Faculty of Law was created, comprising the Department of Law and the Department of Professional Legal Education.
 The Department of Law has responsibility for the Bachelor of Laws (LLB) and legal education components of undergraduate mixed degree programmes including the BBA(Law) and BA(Government and Law).
 The Department of Professional Legal Education is responsible for the Postgraduate Certificate in Laws (PCLL), a one-year course of practice-oriented instruction which is a prerequisite to legal qualification in Hong Kong.
 Both departments contribute to postgraduate coursework programmes including a variety of LLM and Postgraduate Diploma programmes.
 The Faculty of Law also offers the research degrees of PhD, MPhil and SJD.
 At present, the Faculty has approximately 100 staff and at any given time over 1,800 students.

-During his tenure at HKU, Professor Norton, along with Professor Say Goo and other colleagues working in the area of commercial, corporate and financial law, led the establishment of both AIIFL and the Master of Laws in Corporate and Financial Law “the LLM(CFL)” at the Faculty of Law in July 1999.
-AIIFL was established to assist the Faculty of Law in developing a partnership with other units at HKU and with the local business and financial communities for establishing a leading Asian academic centre in the area of international commercial, corporate and financial law.
+During his tenure at HKU, Professor Norton, along with Professor Say Goo and other colleagues working in the area of business, corporate and financial law, led the establishment of both AIIFL and the Master of Laws in Corporate and Financial Law “the LLM(CFL)” at the Faculty of Law in July 1999.
+AIIFL was established to assist the Faculty of Law in developing a partnership with other units at HKU and with the local business and financial communities for establishing a leading Asian academic centre in the area of international business, corporate and financial law.

 AIIFL objectives

-In light of Hong Kong’s role as a leading international commercial and financial centre in Asia, the Faculty of Law of the University of Hong Kong established the Asian Institute of International Financial Law (AIIFL) in 1999 to serve as the focal point for expertise, education and research in commercial, corporate and financial law at HKU.
+In light of Hong Kong’s role as a leading international business and financial centre in Asia, the Faculty of Law of the University of Hong Kong established the Asian Institute of International Financial Law (AIIFL) in 1999 to serve as the focal point for expertise, education and research in business, corporate and financial law at HKU.
 Since its inception, the Institute’s activities have steadily grown in scope, and AIIFL has gained recognition, both locally and internationally, as a leading Asian academic centre in international financial law and regulation.
 AIIFL’s primary objective is to:

-• Support the development of economic and financial law and policy in the region, and thereby economic development, especially in China and Asia, through relevant research and public service.
+- Support the development of economic and financial law and policy in the region, and thereby economic development, especially in China and Asia, through relevant research and public service.

 AIIFL pursues institutional collaboration in research and conference activities in four primary areas:

-• financial institutions and markets focusing on the intersection of finance, technology and regulation
+- financial institutions and markets focusing on the intersection of finance, technology and regulation

-• corporate, commercial, trade and economic law
+- corporate, business, trade and economic law

-• corporate insolvency and restructuring, and
+- corporate insolvency and restructuring, and

-• competition / antitrust
+- competition / antitrust

 These areas reflect the strategic, research and educational directions as reflected in the LLM in Corporate and Financial Law and the LLM in Compliance and Regulation, together with the undergraduate teaching, expertise, and market and academic interests.